Become a Peer Tutor

 - Maintain accurate and complete records of all tutoring sessions

 - Adhere to all Tutoring Center and Farmingdale State College policies and procedures

 - Participate in periodic tutor training workshops

 - Peer tutors are paid hourly starting at $10.75/hour.
-Tutoring positions are not federal work-study and are not eligible for internship credit.
+Currently, all tutoring positions are not part of the Federal Work Study program.
+Tutoring positions are not eligible for internship credit.